BrianHicks/brianthicks.com/content/post/sets-member-size.md

     (Set 15 Empty Empty)
 ```

-When we call `size eightAndFifteen`, we can substitude the subtrees for our addition:
+When we call `size eightAndFifteen`, we can substitute the subtrees for our addition:

 ```elm
 1 + size Empty + size (Set 15 Empty Empty)